-As a Young Farmer looking to start or expand your own business, the pathway to success isn’t always clear.
-Buying land is one possible approach, but the prospect of making such a large investment may seem daunting or out of reach.
-In this article we will examine the potential pro’s and con’s of leasing as a means of starting or expanding your farm business.
+For Young Farmers looking to start or expand their own business, the pathway to success isn’t always clear.
+Buying land isa large investment may seem daunting or out of reach.
+This article examines the potential pros and cons of leasing as a means of starting or expanding your farm business.

 What is involved in leasing?